AmandaEMK/project-one/README.md

 - Basic form snippet from here [Bootstrapdocs](https://bootstrapdocs.com/v3.3.6/docs/css/#forms)
 - Parallax scrolling taken from here and then customized [W3Schools](https://www.w3schools.com/howto/howto_css_parallax.asp)
 - Browsing through [CSSTricks](https://css-tricks.com/) has helped me agreat deal
-- Learnt how to make icons accessable here [FontAwesome](https://fontawesome.com/v4.7.0/accessibility/)
+- Learnt how to deal with accessibility of icons here [FontAwesome](https://fontawesome.com/v4.7.0/accessibility/)
 - Balsamiq was used to create the wireframes [Balsamiq](https://balsamiq.cloud)
 - My README is based on the template provided in the course